emwall527/emwall527.github.io/docs/index.md

 1. All my classes I get to take this semster
 1. To get to know my teammates in EGR 314
-1. The new things I'll get to learn from my classes